omjaju18/mthree-daily-training-notes/SQL/10-02-2025/README.md

 ## **9. Difference Between TRUNCATE and DELETE**
 - **DELETE** removes specific rows but allows rollback (undo).
 - **TRUNCATE** removes all rows permanently and is faster.

 ---

-Here’s the updated **README.md** file with the explanation for **Deep Copy vs. Shallow Copy**, including how changes in the original affect the copied table.

----